rmrk-team/evm-sample-contracts/contracts/Nesting/README.md

 cummulative number of both parent and child NFTs
 - `pricePerMint_`: `uint256` argument that defines the price per the NFT mint.
 It is expressed in `wei` or minimum denomination of the native currency of the EVM to which the smart contract is deployed to
+- `collectionMetadata_`: `string` argument that defines the metadata URI of the whole collection
+- `tokenURI_`: `string` argument that defines the base URI of the token metadata
+- `royaltyRecipient`: `address` argument that defines the address of the beneficiary of royalties
+- `royaltyPercentageBps`: `uint256` argument that defines the royalty percentage in basis points

+**NOTE: Basis points are the smallest supported denomination of percent.
+In our case this is one hundreth of a percent.
+To put it another way; 1 basis point equals 0.01%.**

 In order to properly initiate the inherited smart contract, our smart contract needs to accept the arguments, mentioned above, in the `constructor` and pass them to `RMRKNestingImpl`: